Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 - To make the algorithms interchangeable within that family
 - To "encapsulate what changes"
 - To decouple algorithm from the class - if you change the algorithm, you don't have to change the client

-## How to use it?
-Instead of subclassing, because of some differences in the behavior, better implement the behaviors as different strategies/ polices (separate classes) and inject them in the constructor.
-Then, you will be able to achieve any combination of behaviors if needed.

 ## Pros:
 - you can change the behavior at anytime, even at runtime (to swap algorithms)